aroliant/guides/_docs/raspberrypi-apache2-with-php5.6-php7.md

 ## Introduction

-Raspberry pi has switched to PHP 7.0 with a new infrastructure for PHP package.
-So, no, you can't install php5 on Raspberry pi
+raspberrypi has switched to PHP 7.0 with a new infrastructure for PHP package.
+So, no, you can't install php5 on Raspberry Pi

 ## Installation